okkevaneck/prospr/docs/source/index.rst

 hence one can solely rely on using the Python package.

 See the :doc:`installation` and :doc:`quickstart` pages for an easy introduction to the basics of Prospr.
-The :doc:`heterogeneous_setup` page contains and example of using the C++ core for data gathering.
 There are also the :doc:`manpages` where all functionality of Prospr is explained in-depth per module.

 .. toctree::
    :maxdepth: 2